Body

-Three assistant professors in the George R. Brown School of Engineering at Rice University are the latest recipients of NSF CAREER Awards.
+Seven assistant professors in the George R. Brown School of Engineering at Rice University have received National Science Foundation (NSF) CAREER Awards in 2023.

 In 2022, a record eight engineering faculty members from Rice received CAREER Awards, along with four members of the Wiess School of Natural Sciences faculty.